anidotan/Boogle/README.md

 Words_collection

 tasks:
-1. work on timer - either in the FE or in the BE
+work on timer - either in the FE or in the BE: update all of the time exit messaage \ screen make the screen not move

-2. entranבק window
-3. fix buttons appearance
-4. add time display
-5. add messagebox
-6. update chosen words - scrolling box ?
-7. make exit screen
+n2h:
+scrolling box in the chosen words exit screen quit game button